A note on the $(\infty,n)$-category of cobordisms: The symmetric monoidal structure on bordisms and tangles

-Recall from Section \ref{sec PBord_n^l} the $(n+l)$-folds Segal spaces $\PBord_n^l$ of $n$-dimensional bordisms.
-We will use these to define the symmetric monoidal structure on $\Bord_n$, and, more generally, on $\Bord_n^{(\infty,d)}$ for $d\leq n$.
+Recall from Section \ref{sec PBord_n^l} the $(n+l)$-fold Segal spaces $\PBord_n^l$ of $n$-dimensional bordisms.
 We saw in Remark \ref{rem hybrid} that $\PBord_n^l$ is $(l-1)$-connected if $l>0$.
 However, it does not have a discrete space of objects, 1-morphisms, \ldots, $(l-1)$-morphisms.
-For $l\leq0$ it is even worse as $\PBord_n^l$ is not even connected.
+For $l\leq0$ the situation is even worse as $\PBord_n^l$ is not even connected.
 However, in any $\PBord_n^l$, there is the distinguished object

 and by Proposition \ref{prop tower without pointed} it suffices to prove the following theorem.